 • Medical equipment that is part of standard care

-Medicaid-covered items (resident does NOT need to pay):
+Medicaid-covered items (resident does not pay):

-• Lab and imaging
+• Hospital care, physician visits, lab and imaging

 How the Pennsylvania Personal Needs Allowance Fits in the Patient-Pay Calculation